30+ Fully Accessible Maryland Places For Kids To Have Fun

 iFly

 All Abilities Night at iFLY is a unique event that makes the dream of flight a reality for those in the special needs community.
-This program has been custom designed for those with physical and cognitive challenges to create an environment of support and inclusion, while focusing on making what seems impossible, possible.
+As such, this program is custom designed for those with physical and cognitive challenges.
+It creates an environment of support and inclusion, while focusing on making what seems impossible, possible.

 Walters Art Museum